 For all competitors, the World Cup total score will be based on the Individual, Sprint, Pursuit and Mass Start competitions.
-The scores from all competitions will be added together and the sum will be the WC total score.
+The scores from all competitions will be added together minus the two lowest scores and the sum will be the WC total score.

-15.8.4.2 World Cup Individual, Sprint, Pursuit, Mass Start, Relay and Mixed Relay score
+15.8.4.2 World Cup Individual, Sprint, Pursuit, Mass Start, Relay and Mixed Relay Score